BlaireLeone/bulma-clean-theme/resume-cv-page.md

 - Collaborated and communicated with diverse personalities across customers and restaurant team.

-- Waited on 7+ tables a night: prioritized tasks; maintained attention to detail.
+- Served drink at bar and waited on 7+ tables a night: prioritized tasks; maintained attention to detail.

 #### Book Sales Associate *• The Bookseller •* *Grass Valley, CA*